cjmet/AhMediaPlayer/README.md

 <br>

-## Project Requirements
+## Project Requirements (Pick 3 or more)
 - [x] Async Task
   * Created a background task to scan local and remote smb drives for media files, using callbacks to deliver results back to the main task asynchronously.
 - [x] List or Dictionary
-  * Using multiple lists as well as the ConcurrentQueue class in the background task.
+  * Using multiple lists as well as the ConcurrentBag class in the background task.
 - [ ] API
 - [ ] CRUD API
 - [ ] Multiple Data Tables
-- [ ] Logging of Errors and Debug Info.
+- [x] Logging of Errors and Debug Info.
+  * AhLog() class and Serilog
 - [ ] Unit Testing
 - [ ] SOLID Principles
 - [ ] SQL Queries